SailFish17/Credit_Risk_Analysis/README.md

     * Recall    - Low Risk:  0.94

 ## Summary:
 The results were generally good.
-They show that the Sensitivity (recall) of EasyEnsembleClassifier for both low and High Risk is over .90, a desirable result that is balanced out by the F1 (harmonic mean score of .97 (2(Precision * Sensitivity)/(Precision + Sensitivity)).
+They show that the Sensitivity (recall) of EasyEnsembleClassifier for both low and High Risk is over .90, a desirable result with merit  confirmed by the F1 (harmonic mean score of .97 (2(Precision * Sensitivity)/(Precision + Sensitivity)).
 It can be stated that Bag of balanced boosted learners also known as EasyEnsemble is the most preferred method for the highest accuracy scoring.

+*Perhaps Student Loan recipients should be more familiar with these scoring techniques ....*